risk-first/website/menagerie/Operational-Risk.md

 A Risk-First reframing of this might be the balance between:

-- The perceived [Reputational Risk], [Feature Risk]() and [Operational Risk]() of going to production (pressure to improve)
+- The perceived Reputational Risk, [Feature Risk](Feature-Risk) and [Operational Risk](Operational-Risk) of going to production (pressure to improve).
-- The perceived [Schedule Risks]() (such as funding, time available, etc) of staying in development (pressure to ship)
+- The perceived [Scarcity Risks](Scarcity-Risk) (such as funding, time available, etc) of staying in development (pressure to ship).

 ![Balance of Risks from Delivering Software](images/generated/risks/operational/ship-it.png)

 The "should we ship?" decision is therefore a complex one.
 In [Meeting Reality](Meeting-Reality), we discussed that it's better to do this "sooner, more frequently, in smaller chunks and with feedback".
-We can meet [Operational Risk](Operational-Risk) on our own terms by doing so:
+We can meet [Operational Risk](Operational-Risk) _on our own terms_ by doing so:

 |Meet Reality...                   |Techniques                                             |
 |----------------------------------|-------------------------------------------------------|